 - Either in conjunction with the budget cycle, or in its own cadence, previously approved investments should have an accounting of their status, costs, and benefits.
 Credibility to this overall approach to technology budgeting requires that projects have realistic benefits articulated in collaboration with appropriate business subject matter experts (SMEs), and that these bear fruit in a way that makes leadership comfortable making similar investments in the future.

 - Likewise, the current year’s proposals should have sufficient analysis completed on the effort, costs, staffing plan, vendor selection(s) if any, benefits, and plan of action to have confidence in the range of the estimates provided.
-ROI or ROIC (Return on Invested Capital) thresholds will differ depending on an organization’s Cost of Capital (CoC) and other potential uses of that capital in the given timeframe.
+ROI thresholds will differ depending on an organization’s Cost of Capital (CoC), their core business’s Return on Invested Capital (ROIC), and other potential uses of that capital in the given timeframe.

 - Tech leaders should be aware that their project concepts are competing in this venue with business investment projects, most of which will be more “comfortable” to business leadership due to their training/knowledge about those parts of the business.
 We suggest building a “coalition of support” well ahead of any formal proposal – not just to gather the needed details to estimate the impact of new capabilities, but to ensure the appropriate business leaders are ready to support the proposal as an intelligent use of the company’s capital.